Winter Olympics 2022 schedule: What to watch tonight on NBC, Peacock

 Sign up for Peacock here and watch the 2022 Winter Olympics live!

-Last night in primetime, we watched Slovakia’s Petra Vlhova win her first career Olympic medal in Women’s Slalom after Mikaela Shiffrin’s shocking DNF result.
+Last night in primetime, we watched Chloe Kim (Torrance, California), defend her gold medal to become the first multi-title winner in women’s Olympic halfpipe history.
+In figure skating, Nathan Chen (Salt Lake City, Utah) took the gold in men’s singles–the first by an American man since the 2010 Olympic Games in Vancouver.
 Click here to rewatch all of the action or experience it for the first time if you didn’t have the chance to watch it live!

-We’ve got an exciting lineup ahead today on NBC and Peacock featuring seven medal events listed below.
+We’ve got an exciting lineup ahead today on NBC and Peacock featuring five medal events listed below.
 Live coverage begins during the day at 2:00 p.m.
-ET with the Luge Doubles event final.
+ET with the Luge Team Relay event.

 RELATED: TV schedule, day-by-day viewing guide to the Beijing Winter Games